Fire is a key component to survival. It can provide heat, cook meals, and help keep wildlife away.

 My Top Fire Piston

-After weighing the pros and cons of the major fire pistons I found, I have come to the conclusion that the Campfirepiston Hickory has the most to offer for your money.
+After weighing the pros and cons of the fire pistons I found, I have concluded that the Campfirepiston Hickory has the most to offer for your money.

-It is lightweight , affordable and comes with char cloth so is ready to use straight out of the box.
-As an added bonus it is a made in the USA and looks gorgeous.Check On Amazon
+It is lightweight, affordable, and comes with char cloth, ready to use straight out of the box.
+As an added bonus, it is made in the USA and looks gorgeous.Check On Amazon

 How does a fire piston work?

-A fire piston (also known as a compression firestarter or slam rod firestarter) works by compressing molecules of air so quickly that heat is generated.
+A fire piston (also known as a compression firestarter or slam rod firestarter) works by compressing air molecules so quickly that heat is generated.

 This is accomplished when you press a cylinder through a sealed chamber.
 The resulting heat ignites a small piece of tinder.
 You can use this ember to build a fire of any size!